Inno2: Cloud-Based Wastewater Monitoring System

 Architecture

 - 100+ Tastek industrial RTUs in the field.
 Each unit had a SIM card slot, so the RTU dialed straight out to the cloud over cellular.
-No edge gateway in between.

 - One Azure VM running everything: the Mosquitto MQTT broker, the database, and the web dashboard.
-Plain monolith, no microservices.

 - Twilio WhatsApp Business API for alerts.
 Engineers registered their numbers once, then offline-RTU and threshold-breach notifications landed on WhatsApp.